A local’s guide to the best cenotes near Chichén Itzá

 Facilities: 🚾 🚿 🛟 📤 🌮 🅿️

-If you’re visiting Chichén Itzá on a day trip from Mérida, and don’t want to visit one of the two closest cenotes, why not consider stopping at a cenote on the way back to the city rather than heading towards a cenote that’s on the other side of Valladolid?
+→ If you’re visiting Chichén Itzá on a day trip from Mérida, and don’t want to visit one of the two busy closest cenotes, use the full MexicoCassie guide to cenotes to visit from Mérida to help you find something closer to your home base.

 man and child in water with sunlight bathing them. person in air above them having just let go of a rope swing. all in a cave

-Homun is a small town about 45km from Mérida that is home to the Anillo de Cenotes (Cenote Ring).
-There are probably hundreds of cenotes around here but only fifteen or so are open to the public.
+Homún is a small town about 45km from Mérida that is home to the Anillo de Cenotes (Cenote Ring).
+There are probably hundreds of cenotes around here but only a few or so are open to the public.

 My personal favourite is Canunchen because my family loves the rope swing here.
 Many others love Tza Jun Kat, one of the first discovered cenotes in Homun.
 Cenote Santa Cruz is a small cenote but the restaurant, zipline and friendliness of the owners make it worth a stop.
 It’s also perfect if you’re visiting with children as this is one of my child friendly recommended cenotes.